Kinds of Phonetic Picture - Writings update: 12.1.06

 a dictation immediately after hearing.
 Using a syllable writing, a man or

-maschine had to wait until the syllable is completed.
+maschine have to wait until the syllable is completed.
 So, with a letter

 writing, language and writing are synchronized in smaller steps.